qunfengdong/MicroGMT/README.md

 * For mutations occur on mature peptides produced by both pp1a and pp1ab, or by pp1a only, the gene ID and name in output vcfs and summary tables are: GU280_gp01_pp1a and ORF1ab_pp1a.
 * For mutations occur on mature peptides produced by pp1ab only, the gene ID and name in output vcfs and summary tables are: GU280_gp01_pp1ab and ORF1ab_pp1ab.

+### Version 1.2 (May 31 2020) update
+* Added 4 utility scripts: get_ids.sh, add_custom_annotation.py, mask_sequences.py and sequence_ID_extractor.py.
+* Revised analysis_utilities.py to accommodate the added features of the new utility scripts.

+### Version 1.1 (May 31 2020) update
+To handle the multiple CDS and the -1 ribosomal frameshift in ORF1ab of SARS-CoV-2, attributes were added to the gene ID and gene name of ORF1ab to denote which CDS the mutation is on in the output vcfs and summary tables (see "Important update for SARS-CoV-2" above）.

 ## Description
 MicroGMT is a python based package, which takes either raw sequence reads or assembled genome sequence as input and compares against database sequences to identify and characterize small indels and point mutations in the microbial genoems.
-Although our default setting is optimized for SARS-CoV-2 virus, the package can be also applied to any other microbial genomes. <br>
+Although our default setting is optimized for SARS-CoV-2 virus, the package can be also applied to any other microbial genomes.

 ## Installation
 No installation required.
 Simply download the repository and unpack by "tar".